alanng10/class-lang/Docue/Article/Sande/a.md

 Sande is a plat.
 The plat layers below System in info tech stack arch.

-Sande is used to make system programming modules.
+Sande is used to make system programming modules for effect.

 Sande modules sources has port.
 The port source file has file name "Sande.Port".